EleanorKahn/WP-Personal-Website/README.md

 # WP-Custom-Resume

+My overall intention with this project was to have a place to become more familiar with WordPress integration with other frameworks, and well as custom themes.

 ## Goals
 - set up a container to host the project using Docker
 - create a custom Wordpress theme